Getting Started with Microscale Gas Chemistry:

 The Basic Equipment

-Pictured here are the pieces of equipment that you will need for either classroom demonstrations or laboratory activities.
-There are three or four items that you will probably needd to order and the rest of the items are commonly available.
-The silicone oil is optional and not necessary until the syringes become old.
+There are three or four items that you will probably need to order and the rest of the items are commonly available.
 To use the equipment for demonstrations, you'll need about 5 syringes, 40 cm tubing, 10 syringe caps, and 10 vial caps.
 All together, it will cost you less than $25.
 If you are buying enough for the whole class, the cost will be around $100 for 20 students.
 Helpful advice and more information is given in the section on Ordering Gas Stuff.

 Fisher Scientific generally sells in larger quantities than the other companies.
 Their prices are generally very good.
 Go to their website.